“I have nothing personal against her, but I think she is quite unprofessional.”

 I know it’s hard to shut down the negative voices all at once.
 As I said earlier, the instinct to judge is ingrained in our system.
 Chucking it at once is unrealistic.

 So, go slowly.
 Make it a point to think at least once before forming an opinion of someone.
+Learn more about your own emotional patterns.
 Just don’t give up.
 Before you know it, you’ll have stopped the toxic habit in its tracks.
 And you’ll be a jolly positive person because of it!